ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

         pip install git+https://github.com/unifyai/ivy.git

 #.
-Setup the interpreter from you environment in pycharm.
+Setup the interpreter from you environment in Pycharm by:

-   b.
+   a.
 Going to settings -> project -> Python Interpreter

-   c.
+   b.
 Clicking add interpreter (currently by clicking the ⚙ icon by the right side) which should open a new window.

-   d.
+   c.
 Choosing "virtualenv environment" from the left panel.
 Choose existing environment and add the path to python.
 The path to python can be found by :code:`where python` on Windows and :code:`which python` in Linux/Mac OS.

-You may tick "Make available to all projects" so you will be able to find the interpreter from this environment in any future projects.
+Note: You may tick "Make available to all projects" so you will be able to find the interpreter from the conda/venv environment in any future projects.